Mozilla’s Data Privacy FAQ

 I use Firefox for almost everything on the web.
 You folks at Mozilla must know a ton of stuff about me, right?

+Mozilla doesn’t know as much as you’d expect about how people browse the web.
 Firefox, the web browser that runs on your device or computer, is your gateway to the internet.
-Your browser will manage a lot of information about the websites you visit, but that information stays on your device.
-Mozilla, the company that makes Firefox, doesn’t collect it (unless you ask us to).
+Your browser will manage a lot of information about the websites you visit, but that information generally stays on your device.

 It seems like every company on the web is buying and selling my data.
 You’re probably no different.